calee14/NodeWorkspace/projectbackend/README.md

 # New NOTE (Goal Summer) Most important to Least Important (top - bottom):
 - Add description for Major Occupations
   - ~~Once scraped the descriptions from the ooh, Occupational Outlook Handbook, query from database and update the definition section of the home page.~~
-  NOTE:well, still need to fix art and design occupation group
+  NOTE: well, still need to fix art and design occupation group
 - The MVP for this website is to have to image api working adding images to website.
 - Find the right display for the data.
 - Improve UI!